CDU is recognized as an accredited institution of higher learning in all 50 states and the District of Columbia.

 West Virginia: As an approved SARA institution, CDU is in compliance with West Virginia regulations to offer programs to residents of the state.

 Student Complaints: The West Virginia Higher Education Policy Commission encourages students to seek first informal resolution of any concern or issue with the institution.
-If the issue cannot be resolved informally, the student should follow the institution’s formal complaint or grievance procedure.
+If the issue cannot be resolved informally, the student should follow the institution’s formal Complaint/Grievance Policy.
 If, after exhausting the institution’s internal grievance procedures, the institution has not responded to the student’s satisfaction or a satisfactory remedy has not been found, the student may contact the Commission.
 Upon receipt of a complaint, the Commission may conduct an investigation or refer the issue to another agency that is authorized to address the issue.
 The Commission may contact institution officials to discuss a possible resolution.

 Students will not be subject to adverse actions by the university as a result of filing a complaint.